-On December 14, 1987, a tornado touched down 4 miles SW of West Memphis and tracked northeast at 60 mph.
-It traveled 12 miles in Crittenden County (AR) before crossing the Mississippi River into Shelby County (TN) where it moved another 13 miles before lifting.
+On December 14, 1987, a tornado developed four miles SW of West Memphis and tracked northeast at 60 mph.
+It traveled 12 miles in Crittenden County (AR) before crossing the Mississippi River into Shelby County (TN) where it moved another 13 miles before lifting near Millington.

-Per the NWS survey: 1500 people were left homeless in West Memphis (nearly 5% of the population at the time).
+Per the NWS survey: 235 homes and 35 businesses were destroyed or sustained heavy damage.
+1500 people were left homeless in West Memphis (nearly 5% of the population at the time).
 The entire county was without power as the tornado severed two 500,000 volt power lines and three 161,000 volt lines.
-There were 6 fatalities blamed on the event.
+There were six fatalities blamed on the event.

 The tornado came within 400 yards of a dog racetrack which had 6000-7000 people in attendance.
 No-one was hurt at the track.

+The tornado entered Shelby County, TN at Chicken Island approximately four miles north of the I-40 bridge.
 The greatest damage in Shelby County, TN was to the Northhaven housing development.
-30 homes were destroyed.
+30 homes were destroyed, 58 severely damaged and 105 with minor damage.
 There were 21 reported injuries.

 Thomas Grazulis in his Significant Tornadoes Book documented how all of the fatalities occurred:

 - A woman died in her mobile home.

 - An elderly bed-ridden man was crushed by the failing wall of a boarding house.